wallarm/product-documentation/docs/latest/user-guides/rules/intro.md

 # Application Profile Rules

-On the *Profile & Rules* tab you may review and change the rules for handling requests enabled for the current application profile.
+On the *Rules* tab you may review and change the rules for handling requests enabled for the current application profile.

 The application profile is a collection of known information about protected applications.
 It is used to fine-tune the behavior of the system during the analysis of requests and their further processing in the post-analysis module as well as in the cloud.